 Samuel Whang, a PWK graduate, details his recommendations and a unique philosophical approach for those looking to pursue their OSCP.

-This article originally appeared on Sep 24, 2019, posted by Samuel Whang and has been republished unedited and in its entirety with permission from the author.
+This article originally appeared on Sep 24, 2019, posted by Samuel Whang.
+It has been posted with minor edits, with permission from the author.
 Original post: https://medium.com/@klockw3rk/my-oscp-guide-a-philosophical-approach-a98232bc818Read More

 In our last blog post, we provided an example of running an unattended network installation of Kali Linux.
 Our scenario covered the installation of a custom Kali configuration which contained select tools required for a remote vulnerability assessment using OpenVAS and the Metasploit Framework.Read More